Frequently asked questions about People's Park Housing.

 Why doesn't the campus build new housing somewhere else, such as Clark Kerr Campus?

-However, in order to reach our student housing goal it is not a question of which sites to develop -- we must use them all.
+While significant progress has been made, meeting our student housing goals requires more than 9,000 new beds.
+In order to develop more than 9,000 new beds, it is not a question of which housing sites to develop -- we must use them all.